turbopape/postagga/README.md

 the **:optional-steps** stanza tells the parser not to raise an error if a step belonging to this vector is not present.

+At any step you can specify multiple alternatives for capturing different sets of information.
+In the above example; you can say that the first step in your sentence might talk about a person (captured through the *CLS* attribute or a product (captured by specified a *DET* than a *NC*.
+You specify such alternatives via the :!OR! keyword.

 You'll also need to tell the parser how to break down a line of text into a vector of words.
 We call this a **tokenizer**.
 Waiting to